Zebra murders: 1973

 On December 11, Paul Dancik (26) was standing with a friend near a telephone booth.
-The friend told police that two young black men in navy peacoats approached them and began shooting, killing Dancik.
+The friend told police that two young Black men in navy peacoats approached them and began shooting, killing Dancik.
 Three .32 caliber shell casings were left at the scene.
-Two days later, on the evening of December 13, Art Agnos (35) top aide to San Francisco Assemblyman Leo T. McCarthy, was shot twice in the chest after attending a meeting in Potrero Hill; Agnos survived the attack.
-Less than ninety minutes later, Marietta DiGirolamo (31) was standing in a doorway along Divisadero Street when a black man wearing a long leather jacket shot her three times at close range.
+Two days later, on the evening of December 13, future mayor Art Agnos (35), then a top aide to San Francisco Assemblyman Leo T. McCarthy, was shot twice in the chest after attending a meeting in Potrero Hill; Agnos survived the attack.
+Less than ninety minutes later, Marietta DiGirolamo (31) was standing in a doorway along Divisadero Street when a Black man wearing a long leather jacket shot her three times at close range.
 Police found three .32 caliber shell casings at the place of the shooting.

 On December 20, Ilario Bertuccio (81) was shot four times as he walked across the street while on his way home from his work.
 Just over two hours after this murder, Terese DeMartini (20) survived being shot several times while parking her car.
 Two days later, Neal Moynihan (19) was fatally shot three times while walking near Market Street.
 Within a few minutes, just a few blocks away, Mildred Hosler (65) was shot four times at point-blank range.
 Initial reports of the Moynihan and Hosler shootings both mentioned a buckskin coat, but witnesses reported different races, and in some instances described a man with a medium complexion.
 Nevertheless, police indicated that the shootings were likely committed by the same person responsible for five other killings over the previous five days, due to the fact that all seven victims were shot at close range with a handgun, three or four times and none were robbed.

 On December 24, a dismembered white male body was found at Ocean Beach.
 Known as John Doe #169, the remains were cut with surgical precision, wrapped in plastic and stuffed in a cardboard box.
 His head, hands and feet were missing.
 It was later testified that the remaining Zebra murderers kidnapped John Doe #169, took turns hacking off his limbs, "starting with his fingers, and toes, until he was disassembled like a hog in a butcher's shop."
-He was never identified.